dgwhited/guardduty-runbooks/runbooks/defenseevasion-runtime-ptraceantidebugging.md

 GuardDuty examines related runtime activity and context so that it generates this finding only when the associated activity and context are potentially suspicious.

-The runtime agent monitors events from multiple resources.
+The GuardDuty runtime agent monitors events from multiple resources.
 To identify the affected resource, view **Resource type** in the findings details in the GuardDuty console.

 **Remediation recommendations:**